Norway - Nutrition

 The Norwegian private sector plays a lead role in the country’s global nutrition policy, with conversations driven by the EAT Forum (a non-profit founded by the Stordalen Foundation, Stockholm Resilience Centre, and the Welcome Trust to catalyze a food system transformation), the EAT Stockholm Food Forum hosted annually in June in Stockholm, and the latest EAT-Lancet Commission on Food, Planet, and Health.

 The MFA leads Norway’s nutrition policy

 The Ministry of Foreign Affairs (MFA) shapes Norway’s policy on nutrition.
-Within the MFA, the Department for Economic Relations and Development in the Development Policy Section, is a relevant actor.
-In the past, senior advisor Åse Elin Laura Bjerke, Section for Global Initiatives, has taken a lead role on nutrition, together with Bodil Blaker, the Specialist Director at the Ministry of Health and Care Services.
+Within the MFA, the Department for Economic Relations and Development in the Development Policy Section is a key actor in driving related policies.